-The key is to exercise and know the real amount of sugar in everything you eat.
+The key is to exercise and know the nutrition facts of the food you eat.

 1. Corn tortillas

-Without going much further, two rice tortillas and two tablespoons of yogurt BOTH have 10.2 grams of sugar.
+Without going much further, two rice tortillas and two tablespoons of yogurt BOTH have 10.2 grams of the stuff.
 This is the same as 2.55 cubes!
 Thus, the best alternative is to choose sugar-free tortillas.

 2. The brown sugar myth

-This is another one of the large myths: many people people that brown sugar is healthier.
-Unfortunately, however, it isn’t.
+This is another one of the large myths: many people believe that brown sugar is a healthy option.
+Unfortunately, it isn’t.

 Both brown and white sugars are the same.
 The only difference is a layer of cane molasses that gives the brown variety more flavor.

 And, 4 brown sugar cubes have 98% sugar.
 In other words, they’re exactly the same.
 If you’re looking for a healthier substitute, it’s better to use stevia.